lhaodev/aframegame/README.md

 How to start the server: python3 -m http.server

+Start from the first level, if you pass the game, you will be automatically brought to the next level

 - **First level**: luhao.html
 - **Second level**: lingyuliu.html
 - **Third level**: jingcheng.html